-A doctor may recommend that an individual participate in cardiac rehabilitation as part of their recovery process after a heart attack, angina, heart failure or surgical procedure on the heart.
-These programs are usually 12 weeks in length with the aim of supporting individuals in making the necessary lifestyle changes to manage CAD long term.
+A doctor may recommend that an individual participates in cardiac rehabilitation as part of their recovery process after a heart attack, angina, heart failure, or surgical procedure on the heart.
+These programs are usually 12 weeks in length with the aim of supporting individuals in making the necessary lifestyle changes to manage CAD in the long term.

 Typical activities in a cardiac rehabilitation program include exercise classes, nutrition counseling, support in quitting smoking, and opportunities to learn more about CAD.